 8 cheetah cubs rescued in Somaliland during three operations – they were destined for the illegal pet trade that continues despite Covid-19

 Human activity is affecting negatively on leopard populations – via changes in age, sex & social structure of leopard populations – research

 Some say that the painted wolf (African wild dog) population in Mana Pools is the lowest in a decade.
 Why is this and how can we help?

 Trophy hunting on many private fenced farms in South Africa – this study examines the impact that a ban could have on biodiversity

-Chameleons are unique, weird and wonderful – changing their skin colour and shooting their tongues out at 10,000 km/second !
+Chameleons are unique, weird & wonderful – changing their skin colour & shooting their tongues out to reach 100 km/hr in 1/100 of a second !

 Rinderpest is a deadly virus that devastated livestock & African wildlife species in the late 19th century – the impacts are still felt today